-A Transit of Mercury across the solar disk is a relatively rare occurrence that averages about thirteen each century.
-They are however more frequent than Venus transits, which occur in pairs roughly every 120 years.
+Transits of Mercury across the solar disk are relatively rare occurrences that averages about thirteen each century, and have been historically known since about the time of the discovery of the optical telescope.
+They are, however, more frequent than Venus transits, which occur in pairs roughly every 120 years.
 (See Transit of Venus Page) Mercury cannot transit once every 116 days (synodic period) because its orbit is highly elliptical and tilted some 7° to the ecliptic.
 Transits can only occur when the planetary orbit intersects or moves across the ecliptic.
-This is specifically during the times of the ascending or descending nodes, when the Earth is exactly aligned with Mercury and the Sun.
-Therefore transits can only happen when Mercury both passes through its inferior conjunction AND when the nodes are in alignment.
+This specifically occurs during the times of the ascending or descending nodes, when Earth is exactly aligned with Mercury and the Sun.
+Therefore, transits can only happen when Mercury both passes through its inferior conjunction AND when the nodes are aligned.
 Subsequently, these particular geometric positions do mean that all transits are six months apart — in either early May or early to mid-November.
 Average transit dates of the event are either the 8th May or 10th November, and these can vary only by one or two days around these times.

-From this, also it was later found that the ambiguity with the precession of the perihelion of Mercury, that was eventually explained by Einstein’s Theory of Relativity.
-Le Verrier found that motion precesses perihelia by 38.3 arcsec; per century, but he was unable to explain its cause.
-By the 1870s, Simon Newcomb reinvestigated the problem and agreed with this disparity, and by 1898 he found that perihelion increased by century 43.37 arcsec.
+Le Verrier later published small book entitled “Théorie du Mouvement de Mercure” (1845), which discussed this problem directly and in much better detail, leading to a transit prediction to about one second.
+From this work, it was later found an unknown ambiguity with the precession of the perihelion of Mercury existed, that was eventually explained by Einstein’s Theory of Relativity.
+Le Verrier found that motion precesses perihelia by 38.3 arcsec; per century, but he was unable to explain the cause.
+By the 1870s, Simon Newcomb reinvestigated the problem and agreed with this disparity, finding in 1898 that perihelion did increased by 43.37 arcsec per century.
 Debate continued on the veracity of the accuracy of these earlier transits, and this appeared in a paper by R.T.A.
 Innes.

 Three of the last transits happened on 15th November 1999, 07th May 2003 and 08th November 2006.
 From Australasia, the May 2003 was not a full transit across the solar disk, and only the initial ingress contact was seen in the mid-afternoon from around 15h 14m A.E.S.T.
 (05 U.T.)
 Observers throughout much of Asia, Russia, Europe and Africa were able to see both ingress and egress events.
 On 08th November 2006 the last Mercury transit could be seen from New Zealand and the eastern coast of Australia, yet was invisible in Europe and much of North America.
 The next locally observable transit will be on 10th May 2016, but will not be seen again from Australian shores until 13th November 2032.